 Robinhood is also free, which makes it a compelling option for investors who feel comfortable taking matters into their own hands and those investors seeking a trading app.

 SoFi automated investing is a full-service robo-advisor, which means that clients get almost all of the bells and whistles: diversified investment options, access to human financial planners, and portfolio rebalancing.

 On top of it all, SoFi Invest does that all for $0 in account management fees.

 If you’re seeking an investment app for a joint or retirement account, you’ll choose SoFi as Robinhood only offers individual, taxable investment accounts.

 When choosing between SoFi Invest and Robinhood, the biggest factor may be choosing between these two preference.
-Do you want a full-service robo-advisor with additional DIY investing options, or do you prefer with a self-directed approach to investing?
+Do you want a full-service robo-advisor with additional DIY investing options, or do you prefer self-directed investing with acess to cryptocurrency and options?

 Read: SoFi Invest Review